 My interest in performing lies in exploring the complexities of human behavior as they are represented musically, using notation as a blueprint for characterization.
 Expression of emotion is inherently more deeply felt through music as a medium, and requires a balance between the creativity utilized through interpretation and the necessity of technical proficiency.
 To live the human experience musically, with respect to tradition and innovation, on stage and in service of an audience giving of their time and attention, is both the greatest challenge and the greatest privilege any musician could hope to experience.

 Praised for her "high, sweet coloratura" and "nuanced performance", soprano Alison Scherzer's portfolio spans opera, musical theater, concert, operetta, theater and film.
-She is an alumni of Barbara Hannigan’s Equilibrium Young Artist Program.

-A specialist in contemporary vocal music, Scherzer makes her house debut at the Nederlandse Reisopera this season as Maid in Thomas Adès' Powder Her Face.
-She will be creating the first recording of Gerald Barry's one woman opera La Plus Forte as Madame X with Nouvel Opéra Fribourg at the Alexandra Palace in London later this year.
-Last season, Scherzer performed the title role in Gerald Barry's opera Alice's Adventures Underground with Theater Magdeburg to great acclaim.
-She reprised her role as Maid in Powder Her Face, in a co-production with Nouvel Opéra Fribourg and Athénée Théâtre Louis-Jouvet, where she previously sang Cecily Cardew in Gerald Barry's The Importance of Being Earnest.
-She performed as a soloist at the Gerhart-Hauptmann-Theater Görlitz-Zittau, where she sang Maid in Powder Her Face, Franziska Cagliari in Wiener Blut, Ulla in The Producers, Chava in Fiddler on the Roof and Stella/Ella in Frau Luna.
-Other previously performed roles include Gretel in Hänsel und Gretel, Blonde in Die Entführung aus dem Serail, Zerlina in Don Giovanni, Zerbinetta and Najade in Ariadne auf Naxos, Dalinda in Ariodante, Mrs. Nordstrom in Sondheim's A Little Night Music, Curley's Wife in Carlisle Floyd's Of Mice and Men, Mabel in Pirates of Penzance, and Maria in The Sound of Music.
+Scherzer made her house debut at the Nederlandse Reisopera during the 23/24 season as Maid in Thomas Adès’s Powder Her Face.
+Previously, she reprised her role as Maid in Powder Her Face, in a co-production with Nouvel Opéra Fribourg and Athénée Théâtre Louis-Jouvet in Paris, where she previously sang Cecily Cardew in Gerald Barry's The Importance of Being Earnest.
+She has performed as a soloist at the Gerhart-Hauptmann-Theater Görlitz-Zittau, where she sang Maid in Powder Her Face, Franziska Cagliari in Wiener Blut, Ulla in The Producers, Chava in Fiddler on the Roof and Stella/Ella in Frau Luna.
+Other roles performed include Gretel in Hänsel und Gretel, Blonde in Die Entführung aus dem Serail, Zerlina in Don Giovanni, Zerbinetta and Najade in Ariadne auf Naxos, Mrs. Nordstrom in Sondheim's A Little Night Music, Curley's Wife in Carlisle Floyd's Of Mice and Men, Mabel in Pirates of Penzance, and Maria in The Sound of Music.

 Scherzer studied at the prestigious University of Cincinnati - College Conservatory of Music (CCM) for her Master of Music degree, as well as an Artist Diploma directed towards incorporating different art forms and performance practices within contemporary art song recital.
 At CCM she received the Norman Treigle Memorial Award, Dieterle Chair Scholarship, CCM Spoleto Fellowship, Mercer Fund and University of Cincinnati International Grants for music and linguistic studies in Spoleto and Lucca, Italy, and Lyon, France.
-She has participated in the Fondazione Haydn di Bolzano, Wernigeröder Schloßfestspiele, Pine Mountain Music Festival, CCM Spoleto, the Grandin Vocal Chamber Music Festival, Opera Theater and Music Festival of Lucca, AIMS Festival in Graz, and the Wesley-Balk Opera/Music-Theater Institute.
+She has participated in the Klanggg Festival, Fondazione Haydn di Bolzano, Wernigeröder Schloßfestspiele, Pine Mountain Music Festival, CCM Spoleto, the Grandin Vocal Chamber Music Festival, Opera Theater and Music Festival of Lucca, and the Wesley-Balk Opera/Music-Theater Institute.

 Alison Scherzer is currently based in Cologne, Germany.